chainguard-dev/edu/content/chainguard/chainguard-images/overview.md

 You can access Images directly from the [Chainguard Registry](/chainguard/chainguard-registry/overview/).
 The Chainguard Registry provides public access to all public Chainguard Images, and provides customer access for Production Images after logging in and authenticating.

-You can find complete lists of all the Developer and Production Images available to you in [the Chainguard Console](https://console.enforce.dev/).
+You can find complete lists of all the Developer and Production Images available to you in [the Chainguard Console](https://console.enforce.dev/?utm=docs).
 After logging in you will be able to find all the current Developer Images in the **Public images** tab.
-If you've selected an appropriate Organization in the drop-down menu above the left hand navigation, you can find your organization's Production images in the **Organization images** tab.
+If you've selected an appropriate Organization in the drop-down menu above the left hand navigation, you can find your organization's Production Images in the **Organization images** tab.

 ## Comparing Images